ACCESS-NRI/access-hive.org.au/docs/index.md

 ## Acknowledgement of Country

-We at ACCESS-NRI acknowledge the Traditional Owners of the land on which our research infrastructure and community operate across Australia and pay our respects to Elders past and present.
-We recognise the thousands of years of accumulated knowledge and deep connection they have with all the Earth systems we simulate.[^2]
+<em>We at ACCESS-NRI acknowledge the Traditional Owners of the land on which our research infrastructure and community operate across Australia and pay our respects to Elders past and present.
+We recognise the thousands of years of accumulated knowledge and deep connection they have with all the Earth systems we simulate</em>.[^2]

 <img src = "assets/aboriginal-acknowledgement.png" class="white-img-bg" style="width: 100%; height: 8em; object-fit: cover; border-radius: 7px;"></img>